Former NFL linebacker Geno Hayes dead at 33

 His last appearance in the league came in Jacksonville's 2014 season finale against the Houston Texans.

-Paulina Dedaj contributed to this report
+Fox News' Paulina Dedaj contributed to this report